 - Avoiding credit cards: Bankruptcy forces you to re-evaluate your financial life.
 While you’re doing that, look for ways to live without credit cards.
 They are a primary contributor to bankruptcy filings and make it easy to spend too much and go back into debt.

 If you’re facing bankruptcy, talk to an attorney about your options and all of the advantages and disadvantages.
-Since the rules and proceedings do vary somewhat by location, contact a credit card defense lawyer in Tampa, FL who is knowledgeable of how things work in your area.
+Since the rules and proceedings do vary somewhat by location, contact a credit card defense lawyer who is knowledgeable of how things work in your area.